rowaldlab/PyNS/README.md

 - Please visit the [Tutorials](./tutorials/) folder to get familiar with the main features and modules of PyNS, and to explore the results produced by different commands.

 ## Citations:
-- If you use this software in your research, please cite [insert doi link when available]
+- If you use this software in your research, please cite the associated bioRxiv preprint listed above.
+A journal DOI will be added upon publication.